 CELPIP has three different tests.
 You must take the “CELPIP-General 2014” test to support your immigration application.
 If you took the test before April 1, 2014, you would have had to take the “CELPIP-General (CELPIP-G)” test.
 As of April 1, 2014, you must take the “CELPIP-General 2014” test.
 The CELPIP-General 2014 scoring grid is different from the CELPIP-G test.

-You must submit results from these TEF tests as proof of your French language skills: compréhension de l’écrit, compréhension de l’orale, expression écrite, and expression orale
+You must submit results from the TEF-C test as proof of your French language skills: compréhension de l’écrit, compréhension de l’orale, expression écrite, and expression orale

 An Educational Credential Assessment (ECA) is used to verify that your foreign degree, diploma, certificate (or other proof of your credential) is valid and equal to a Canadian one.
 If you have a Canadian degree, diploma or certificate, you do not need to get an ECA.
 You will need to get an ECA for your foreign degree, diploma or certificate if you want to be considered under Express Entry.
 In addition, you need to get an ECA if you want to receive Comprehensive Ranking System (CRS) points for your foreign education for yourself as an Express Entry candidate, or for your spouse or common-law partner coming with you to Canada.